Wine 101: Choosing a Wine For a First Date

 Getting Started

-Wine tastingFirst, you need to decide whether you want white, red, rosé, or sparkling wine.
-This is perhaps the most important decision.
-As a general rule, red wine is more of an acquired taste and it can be harder to select a good red.
-Therefore, when you do not know your companion's tastes, it may be wise to steer clear of the red wine section.
+Wine tastingFirst, decide whether you want white, red, rosé, or sparkling wine.
+This is perhaps the most crucial decision.
+Generally, red wine has more of an acquired taste, and selecting an excellent red wine can be more challenging.
+Therefore, it may be wise to avoid the red wine section.

-Sparkling wine can make you appear a little pretentious or if you go for a cheaper version, a tightwad; so this is usually best avoided.
-If you are not sure whether your companion likes wine at all, rosé wine is often a safe option as it often lacks the sharpness that people commonly dislike in wines.
+When you do not know your companion's tastes, sparkling wine can make you appear a little pretentious.
+If you go for a cheaper version, a tightwad, it is usually best avoided.
+If you are not sure your reinsurer companion likes wine, roses are often a safe option as they often lack the sharpness that people commonly dislike in wines.

 How Much to Spend?

-Remember more money doesn't always mean more quality.
+Remember, more money doesn't always mean more quality.
 If you are very new to wine, go for a house white.
-A house white is unlikely to be incredibly imaginative or unusual but is almost always perfectly drinkable.
-For this reason, it is a safe, middle of the road option.
+A white House is unlikely to be incredibly imaginative or unusual but is almost always perfectly drinkable.
+For this reason, it is a safe, middle-of-the-road option.

 If you want to impress, look for something other than the house white.
-Keep away from extremes until you know your companion a little better, so don't go for bone dry whites.
+Avoid extremes until you know your companion better, so don't go for bone-dry whites.
 Instead, opt for a fruity dry wine that appeals to those who like both dry and medium whites.

-Whilst neutral wines may seem like a bit of a cop-out, bear in mind that you simply want a drinkable wine that does not offend.
+While neutral wines may seem like a cop-out, remember you want a drinkable wine that does not offend.

-If you are really not sure what to choose, why not offer your companion a choice of glasses as an aperitif while you have a beer or spirit.
-This way you can judge your companion's taste.
+Suppose you are really not sure what to choose; why not offer your companion a choice of glasses as an aperitif while you have a beer or spirit?
+This way, you can judge your companion's taste.
 Even if they select a spirit, you can still get a measure of whether they prefer sweet or dry wines.

 Of course, you could always give your companion the choice...